julienloizelet/poc-cs-lapi-client/docs/DEVELOPER.md

 mkdir crowdsec-lapi-client-dev-project
 ```

-- Create a `lapi-client` folder with sources of this repo:
+- Create a `my-own-modules/lapi-client` folder with sources of this repo:

 ```bash
 cd crowdsec-lapi-client-dev-project